nus-cs2103-AY2324S2/tp/docs/AboutUs.md

 [[github](http://github.com/JustWeiHao)]
 [[portfolio]()]

-* Role: Developer
+* Role: Deliverables and deadlines
-* Responsibilities: TBC
+* Responsibilities: Ensure project deliverables are done on time and in the right format

 ### Zoe